material-components/material-components-ios/contributing/checklist.md

 We use the UIAppearance proxy with our visible components to allow setting default values of properties and state.

-General Recommendations
-	Attempt to name properties in line with Apple’s style: UISlider.thumbTintColor, UISlider.maximumTrackTintColor, UISwitch.onTintColor, UINavigationBar.barTintColor.
+1. Attempt to name properties in line with Apple’s style: `UISlider.thumbTintColor`, `UISlider.maximumTrackTintColor`, `UISwitch.onTintColor`, `UINavigationBar.barTintColor`, etc.
-	tintColor is not compatible with the UIAppearance proxy.
-Avoid using tintColor unless we are implementing it as UIView does.
+1. `tintColor` is not compatible with the `UIAppearance` proxy.
+Avoid using `tintColor` unless we are implementing it as `UIView` does.
-	NSObject* properties should be nullable.
+1. `NSObject` properties should be nullable.
-Avoid “primary”, “secondary” or “accent” in our property names to avoid confusion with our color schemes.
+1. Avoid “primary”, “secondary” or “accent” in your property names to avoid confusion with our color schemes.

-Enter YES, NO or N/A
+1. Enter YES, NO or N/A

 ### IBDesignable Support for UIView Subclasses